-By the year 2000 the ensemble teen slasher movie was beginning to feel decidedly old.
-With a plethora of mediocre teen horrors having followed the success of Scream in 1996.
-However, despite this one film, The Faculty managed to break the mould in 1998.
-By reimagining the classic science fiction/horror film Invasion of the Body Snatchers for a teen audience.
-In turn paving the way for set of uniquely different teen horrors from Final Destination to Jeepers Creepers.
-As studios explored new and fresh approaches to a genre born in the late 1970s.
-In turn taking ideas from a growing TV market in science fiction and horror.
-With shows such as The X-Files, Buffy the Vampire Slayer and American Gothic riding high in the ratings.
-And with this in mind it is no surprise that Final Destination was born out of episode written for the The X-Files.
+By 2000, the ensemble teen slasher movie was beginning to feel old, with many mediocre teen horrors following Scream’s success in 1996.
+However, despite this, one film, The Faculty, managed to break the mould in 1998 by reimagining the classic science fiction/horror film Invasion of the Body Snatchers for a teen audience.
+The Faculty would pave the way for a set of uniquely different teen horrors from Final Destination to Jeepers Creepers, with studios openly exploring new and fresh approaches to the teen slasher genre.
+Here studios would look to TV for inspiration, from The X-Files to Buffy the Vampire Slayer and American Gothic.

-Final Destination came from the imagination of Jeffrey Reddick, his work destined for the The X-Files TV treatment.
-However, on advice from New Line Cinema, Reddick was encouraged to flesh his script out to a feature length copy.
-Duly working with The X-Files series writers Glen Morgan and James Wong in creating what would become Final Destination.
-With James Wong swapping his TV directing duties for his first big screen outing.
-Ultimately creating a film that was not only destined to breath new life into the teen horror market, but also create a whole host of sequels of varying quality.
+Final Destination would come from the imagination of Jeffrey Reddick, his screenplay initially destined for The X-Files treatment.
+However, on advice from New Line Cinema, Reddick was encouraged to flesh out his script into a feature-length film, working alongside The X-Files series writers Glen Morgan and James Wong.
+The resulting story was destined to breathe new life into the teen horror market while giving birth to a franchise that continues to grow.

 Director: James Wong